 Giovanni Caboto Outdoor Swimming Pool

 Giovanni Caboto Outdoor Swimming Pool at 1367 St. Clair Avenue West, just east of Lansdowne Avenue, is a great pool for swimming in the west end.
 There is a huge water slide, a large deep end, as well as walk-in entry at the shallow end.
 There are tiered benches along one side of the pool for sunbathing.
-Lane Swim is every day from 6:45 p.m. to 7:40 p.m. as well as on Mondays and Wednesdays from 8:30 a.m. to 9:15 a.m.
-Leisure Swim is 12:30 p.m. to 4 p.m., 5 p.m. to 6:30 p.m. and 7:45 p.m. to 8:45 p.m. every day.
+Giovanni Caboto Outdoor Swimming Pool opens on Saturday, June 22, 2019 with leisure swim from 11:45 a.m. to 7:30 p.m.
+Exception: Leisure swim hours from June 24-27, 2019 are 5 p.m. to 7:30 p.m.
+Lane Swim is every day from 7:45 p.m. to 8:45 p.m. as well as on Mondays and Wednesdays from 8:30 a.m. to 9:15 a.m.
+The pool closes on Sun., Sept.
+1, 2019 with hours from 11:45 a.m. to 4 p.m.
 Parking is limited in the area.
 Please call 416-392-7662 for more information.